Mom’s Best Zucchini Bread Recipe (Moist and Pillowy Soft!)

 • Vanilla extract: The aromatic, floral, slightly sweet flavor of vanilla goes really well with the cinnamon and brown sugar.

-• Olive oil: A little bit of olive oil will give our zucchini bread a soft and tender crumb.
+• Olive oil or Coconut oil: A little bit of olive oil will give our zucchini bread a soft and tender crumb.
 It also gives a very subtle nutty taste while providing moisture and tenderness.

 Making this delicious Zucchini Bread is easier than you think.
 Here’s how to make them at home step by step: